becem-gharbi/nuxt-directus/README.md

 ## Notes

-- In production, Directus and Nuxt apps SHOULD share the same domain name (SameSite cookies)
+- Directus and Nuxt apps SHOULD share the same domain name (SameSite cookies), on development host SHOULD be 127.0.0.1
-- Refer to [directus docs](https://docs.directus.io/self-hosted/sso.html) for configuration
+- Refer to [directus docs](https://docs.directus.io/self-hosted/sso.html) for general configuration

 ## Development